Getting Started

 - Address Keyword - Search within note addresses

 Multiple filters can be stacked together.
-Active filters are indicated in the UI.

 Sort Options